LATEST NEWS

 Read moreABOUT NPSWU

-Natal is the current Kwazulu Natal which was then known as natal during the apartheid era the Union was then changed to Natal Provincial Union of South Africa,
+Natal is the current KwaZulu-Natal which was then known as natal during the apartheid era the Union was then changed to Natal Provincial Union of South Africa,

 The Union was started by a group of health workers in the public sector as one first truly racially integrated union.